alttch/roboger/README.md

 # What can Roboger do?

 * It can get notifications and forward them to specified endpoints
-* It supports endpoint types: email, http/post, http/json, Slack, Telegram and Roboger Smartphone App (only via https://roboger.com/)
+* It supports endpoint types: email, JSON webhooks, Slack, Telegram and Roboger Smartphone App (only via https://roboger.com/)
+* It can be easily extended with endpoint plugins
-* This software actually allows you to run your own Roboger server, in case you don't want to use https://roboger.com/, want to have a backup alternative or want to use custom http web hooks.
+* This software actually allows you to run your own Roboger server, in case you don't want to use https://roboger.com/, want to have a backup alternative

 # Real life example